thePlebDev/Farmers-Canada-clone/README.md

 - `first()`: returns the first matched element, or null if contents are empty.
 Very helpful when used on Elements to return the first element in the list.

 ## Simple Jsoup Example
 - The code below is a basic example showing how to start using Jsoup.
 If you run the code and check the console it will show the results of each method.
 Also, If you are unfamiliar with Jsoup I recommend you use this code to better understand the methods Jsoup provides.
 Use the methods that are not shown in the example, `getElementById(String id)`, `html()` or `attr(String key)`.
-Experimenting with provided mehtods in this way will give you a solid understanding of the basics of Jsoup.
+Experimenting with provided methods in this way will give you a solid understanding of the basics of Jsoup.

 ```
 public static void main(String[] args) {